TheNethOfMe/book-it/README.md

 ## Change Log
 09-18-2018 10am = basic scaffolding, created and populated database
 09-18-2018 12pm = first version of app is running
+09-19-2018 10am = individual book details can be viewed
+09-19-2018 11am = styled home and book pages, added nav

 ## Credits
 We would like to thank the good folks at Heroku who let people like us run apps for free.